Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 The coding method for Sawtooth and Oval/Hello are different.
 This is done on purpose to show examples of manipulating the data to produce desired patterns.
 The final version of Oval.ino will be able to produce any of the patterns Sawtooth, Oval, or Hello World and either use rainbow colors or all red.

-So I will split this into four projects:
+This Persistence of Vision exercise is split into four projects:
 | Part | Title | Link |
 | --- | --- | --- |
 | Part A | Blink | https://github.com/Mark-MDO47/ArduinoClass/blob/master/02_PersistenceOfVision/Part_A/README.md |